Dikshya0112/Excel_Dashboards/HR - Employee Attrition & Engagement Analysis/Readme.md

 - **Visualizations:**
   - 📌 Attrition by Department
+  - 📌 Attrition by Years worked in company
   - 📌 Attrition by Gender
+  - 📌 Attrition by Salary range
   - 📌 Attrition by Age Group
   - 📌 Attrition by Performance Rating
   - 📌 Attrition by Job Satisfaction